run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/cluster.md

 ## Cluster Installation

 === "Connected"
-    Perform the cluster installation instructions explained [here](../../cluster-setup/cluster-install.md).
+    Perform the cluster installation instructions explained in [Cluster install](../../cluster-setup/cluster-install.md).
 When creating a new cluster, select the **OpenShift**  target platform.

     !!!
 Info
         To install a specific version, add `--version <version>` to the install command.
 You can find available versions by running `helm search repo -l runai-cluster`.